drai-inn/uoa-ai-gpu-docs/docs/index.md

     Tailored specifically to support the needs of academic research, providing the compute power required for breakthrough discoveries.

+-   :material-account-group:{ .lg .middle } **Community Driven**

+    ---

+    Built by researchers, for researchers.
+Contribute your own guides, fix issues, and help shape the platform.

 </div>

 ## Quick Links